Be Prepared for Hurricane Season!

 It is so sad to see my dad's workshop completely demolished by high winds.
 After the storm, Dad did admit that if he'd had time to install the roll-up doors, the workshop would have had a better chance of surviving the wind gusts.

-With two open doorways, the wind rushed in, and through, the building and lifted off the roof.
+With two open doorways, the wind rushed in through the building and lifted off the roof.
+We thought that two doorways would have been OK and act as a passageway for the wind.
+Boy, were we wrong.

 We spent days clearing up.
 It was amazing how both lawnmowers survived, as did the hidden old Mercedes!